-- Permit revocation.
-Considered a serious sanction, this may be applicable whenever infractions are frequent; in other words, when they are committed two or more times during one year.
+- permit revocation.
+Considered a serious sanction, this may be applicable whenever infractions are frequent; in other words, when they are committed two or more times during one year; and

 Article 151 of the Regulations to the Gaming Law provides the scenarios of serious infractions by the permit holder.